engineervix/cookiecutter-wagtail-vix/README.md

 - [ ] Add docker support
 - [ ] Improve the CI/CD pipelines for the generated wagtail project, to handle automatic deployments
-- [ ] Add better production-level features to make it easy to move from development to production (serving static assets, mail, caching, perfomance, task queues, Nginx and uWsgi/Gunicorn configuration, etc.) (*This is already in progress*)

 ### Project Features